indico/indico/doc/guides/source/UserGuide/Conferences.rst

 Images
 ^^^^^^

-In this tab you can upload iamges.
+In this tab you can upload images.
 This will give you a link for the given image.
 When you need to make use of this image, copy and paste this link.
 Clicking on it will redirect you to the image.